hanyuanye/ShopifyIOS/README.md

 Other than that, pretty standard implementation of a CollectionView with some networking.
 If I were to add stuff to it, I'd probably add a error alerts for if things failed to download, and perhaps a user flow if something didn't load in.

+# Third Party Dependencies

+This project uses Cartography to condense the layout code.
+I've found in the path, while Autolayout is definitely the way to implement, that both storyboards/XIBs and programatically creating constraints to be unwieldy or to introduce unneccessary complexity.
+Cartography is a library which condenses the Constraint API and makes it much easier to write, and in my opinion, read.